โก ๐ Agora location [[readme]] โ

 It has a few different color schemes, you can activate them by

-setting the HACK_VARIANT
+setting the HACK_VARIANT variable in GLOBAL_CONTEXT to one of

-©2017 Roberto Alsina
+ยฉ2017 Roberto Alsina

 Nikola theme forked from https://github.com/pagecho/maupassant